RayenBprojects/Fusion-To-CSV/README.md

 # ***ExportSketchPointsCoordinate***
 This is a script for Autodesk software "Fusion360".

-Export SketchPoints Coordinate to CSVfile.
+Export Selected SketchPoints Coordinate to CSVfile.

 # Installation